 Blood Mountain Appalachian Trail

-This trip is great for beginners, who aren't ready to camp in the backcountry.
-Our base camp will be at Lake Winfield Scott Recreation Camp Ground.
+This trip is great for beginners, who aren't ready to camp in the back country.
+Our base camp will be in Lake Winfield Scott Recreation Camp Ground.
 You will be pleased to know that they have bathrooms with hot showers.

+Arrive Friday anytime after 3:00.
 We will depart Saturday morning for Blood Mountain summit hike.
-The views at the top are breathtaking.
+The views at the top are breath taking.
 After a long day hike, we will return to base camp for hot showers, delicious food, and a relaxing evening around the campfire.
+Meals will be provided.

 What you get: